About prostate health

 In general, if you see a change in your urination patterns, your prostate health might be affected.

 This means that you may experience some or all the situations mentioned below:

-• A sudden strong urge to urinate, without being able
+A sudden strong urge to urinate, without being able to hold back

-• Urinary stream might be weak, inconsistent and/or
+Urinary stream might be weak, Inconsistent and/or dribbling

-• Feeling of needing to urinate even after the stream
+Feeling of needing to urinate even after the stream has stopped

 If you are tired during the day due to frequent restroom visits at night